svoop/ogn_client-ruby/README.md

     $ bin/setup
     $ rake

-If you are on Mac OS X, +guard+, +guard-minitest+ and +minitest-osx+ are also installed and therefore you get the test results as notifications by running a guard watchdog with:
+If you are on macOS, *guard*, *guard-minitest* and *minitest-osx* are also installed and therefore you get the test results as notifications by running a guard watchdog with:

     $ guard